realworldocaml/book/en/compiler-frontend.md

 ```

 Notice that the pipeline branches towards the end.
 OCaml has multiple compiler
-frontends that re-use the early stages of compilation, but produce very
+frontends that reuse the early stages of compilation, but produce very
 different final outputs.
 The *bytecode interpreter* is portable and can even be
 transformed into Javascript.
 The *native code compiler* generates specialized
 executable binaries suitable for high-performance applications.